gopal24-colab/next-hello-world/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+## Notes for Next JS Reference:

+- Dynamic Routes : A Dynamic Segment can be created by wrapping a folder's name in square brackets: [folderName].
+For example, [id] or [slug].

+- Optional Catch-all Segments
+  Catch-all Segments can be made optional by including the parameter in double square brackets: [[...folderName]].

+  For example, app/shop/[[...slug]]/page.js will also match /shop, in addition to /shop/clothes, /shop/clothes/tops, /shop/clothes/tops/t-shirts.

+  The difference between catch-all and optional catch-all segments is that with optional, the route without the parameter is also matched (/shop in the example above).

+- [_lib] or %5lib is used for private folders in next application
+- (folder_name) - A route group can be created by wrapping a folder's name in parenthesis:
+-